Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - What process will the team follow to find, report, and fix defects in the software project?
-    * To find defects:
+    - To find defects:

       In order to find the defects in a software project, first check the error messages terminal.
 Secondly, if there still are defects, check the test cases and asses their correctness.
 Lastly, check TravisCI to see which part of the program does not pass the checks.
 Also check GitHub peer reviews since a classmate might be able to catch a mistake that slipped by.
-    * Report:
+    - Report:

+    There are many tools that software engineers use to communicate and report any bugs, errors, or defects in the project.
+Each tool has a different purpose, and benefit for using it.
+GitHub issue trackers and pull request threads can be great ways to point out issues, review code, and suggest new changes.
+On the other hand, Slack work-spaces can also help in direct communication through group chats and channels designated to specific topics.
+All of these tools combined would greatly help us communicate and report our progress as well as issues we face.
-      * GitHub issue tracker
+      - GitHub issue tracker
-      * Communicate through Slack
+      - Communicate through Slack
-      * Comment in a pull request thread
+      - Comment in a pull request thread
-    * Fix:
+    - Fix:
-      * Search for solution on the internet
+      - Search for solution on the internet
-      * Trial and Error with the help of test cases
+      - Trial and Error with the help of test cases
-      * Ask classmates for help
+      - Ask classmates for help

 - How will your team know when it is finished with the implementation of the software project?